EdDataScienceEES/tutorial-Kirstb-04/index.md

 One of the most confusing things I found when I first started using Github was what exactly am I using??
 So to start lets answer the question 'What is Github?'.
 Founded in 2008, Github is an online software development programme, used by programmers to store, and collaborate on software projects.

 Still confused?
-Visit these websites that go into more depth; https://blog.hubspot.com/website/what-is-github-used-for#what-github
+Visit these websites that go into more depth: https://blog.hubspot.com/website/what-is-github-used-for#what-github

 ## 1b.
 Moving Files About in Github

 One of the first things I struggled with when I first started to use Github was how to move files.
 I got very frustrated but soon realised

 ## 1c.
 Changing File Names & Deleting Files

+There are a number of ways to change file names and delete files.
+You can do this in R studio by commiting and pushing your changes onto Github, but my preferred way is to

 ## 1d.
 Undoing Commits